vinnyroca/3D_Software/docs/CulturalStudies.md

 ## Submit

 In the Discord channel for this response, post either a 500 word or 3 min video response.
-Responses should not be a summary of the readings/watchings and instead should connect the readings to your experience of programming and other experiences, academic or otherwise.
+Responses should not be a summary of the readings/watchings and instead should connect the readings to your experience of 3D and other experiences, academic or otherwise.